Kotti/Kotti/docs/index.rst

 INI File
 --------

-Kotti is configured using a INI file.
-The installation_ section explain how to get hold of a sample configuration file.
-The ``[app:Kotti]`` section in it might look like this:
+Kotti is configured using an INI configuration file.
+The installation_ section explains how to get hold of a sample configuration file.
+The ``[app:Kotti]`` section in it might look like
+this:

 .. code-block:: ini